15 More Fun & Engaging Empowerment Activities For Girls

 1. Brave Bingo

-Create a bingo card with challenges like “try something new,” “share an idea in the group,” or “help a friend.”
-Girls complete as many as they can over a week or a month.
+Girls aim to complete as many squares as they can over a week or month.

 2. My Voice, My Power Poster